All you need to know about the Romanian mountains

 Most of the Carpathians are in Romania where they occupy a whopping 55% of our country’s land area.
 Forming an L-shaped arc, the Romanian Mountains are divided into 3 major groups each with its own subdivisions, specifics, natural attractions and tourist potential:

-1. Western Carpathians (on the map between Oradea, Cluj-Napoca and Deva; mountains of 1,200-1,800m; locally known as Apuseni Mountains: pictureque, lots of villages, caves and natural attractions)
+1. Western Carpathians (on the map between Oradea, Cluj-Napoca and Deva; mountains of 1,200-1,800m; locally known as Apuseni Mountains: picturesque, lots of villages, caves and natural attractions)

-2. Central Carpathians (from Timisoara to Brasov; the highest and wildest mountains in Romania with average altitudes of 1,800 – 2,500m; home to the popular Retezat, Parang, Fagaras, Piatra Craiului and Bucegi Mountains)
+2. Southern Carpathians (from Timisoara to Brasov; the highest and wildest mountains in Romania with average altitudes of 1,800 – 2,500m; home to the popular Retezat, Parang, Fagaras, Piatra Craiului and Bucegi Mountains)

 3. Eastern Carpathians (from Brasov to Suceava; wild and the most underdeveloped; average altitudes of 1,500 - 2,300m; popular ranges include Calimani, Ceahlau and Rodnei Mountains)